vXtreniusX/ZeroSeg-Python3/README.md

 This repository contains translated zeroseg library, working with python 3

 # License
-This code library is a modified version of Richard Hull's MAX7219 library and Richard Saville's ZeroSeg version of it, therefore the license details, as requested, are being included here:
+This code library is a modified version of Richard Hull's MAX7219 library, therefore the license details, as requested, are being included here:

 The MIT License (MIT)